tuongroth/rate-appilcation/README.md

 Feedback from reliable sources and stakeholders for improvement: Mehilainen, Posti, Monika, TE, Haaga Helia

 ### **User Insights**
-- **On JWT & APIs**: Using private and public keys helps confirm critical security information, preventing fraud and misuse of fake information that could lead to misunderstanding or unexpected outcomes."_
+- **On JWT & APIs**: "Using private and public keys helps confirm critical security information, preventing fraud and misuse of fake information that could lead to misunderstanding or unexpected outcomes."_
 - **On MongoDB**:"I prefer MongoDB as it allows me to clearly identify endpoints and access reliable sources for help."
 - **On Visual Studio & Private IPs**:"Managing actual private IPs through Visual Studio has reduced confusion between fake and authentic information, giving me more confidence in my capabilities."_
 - **On Axios & Error Handling**:"This approach saves time by avoiding unnecessary brainstorming about potential issues, letting me confirm if I'm on the right track with authorities."_